aws-neuron/aws-neuron-sdk/frameworks/torch/torch-neuronx/api-reference-guide/inference/api-torch-neuronx-analyze.rst

          ]
       }

    **Note:** the ``failureAt`` field can either be "neuronx-cc" or "Lowering to HLO".
-If the field is "neuronx-cc", then that means that the operator failed to be compiled with ``neuronx-cc``.
-This could either indicate that the operator is unsupported, or there is a bug with the operator.
+If the field is "neuronx-cc", then it indicates that the provided operator configuration failed to be compiled with ``neuronx-cc``.
+This could either indicate that the operator configuration is unsupported, or there is a bug with that operator configuration.

 .. |neuronx-cc| replace:: :ref:`neuronx-cc <neuron-compiler-cli-reference-guide>`